Plain Packaging Part Two: We had a fabulous response to our blog about plain packaging.

 Remember – tobacco companies don’t just want kids to start smoking – they want them to start smokingTHEIR brand….take the packaging away – and I guess – somewhere along the line – somehow – that job is made harder.
 The fact that BIG TOBACCO are fighting against plain packaging so aggressively is possibly a clue as to how much, or little, impact they believe it might have.

 Allen Carr’s Easyway Organisation has it’s Head Office in London, England.
-Allen Carr’s Easyway To Stop Smoking Clinic, London, is located in the same building and offers help to stop smoking, help to stop drinking alcohol, and help to lose weight as well as help to quit drugs (issues with prescription drugs, cocaine, heroin, crack, cannabis, and other addictions also).
+Allen Carr’s Easyway To Quit Smoking Center, London, is located in the same building and offers help to quit smoking, help to quit drinking alcohol, and help to lose weight as well as help to quit drugs (issues with prescription drugs, cocaine, heroin, crack, cannabis, and other addictions also).